caw024/MKS65C-shell/README.md

 A description of what features you attempted to implement but were unsuccessful:
-I couldn't get redirecting and piping to work out.
+I couldn't get redirecting and piping to work out (progress on them can be found in comments section of code).

 Any bugs or things you want me to know about your program: